TheYoBots/fairyfishnet/README.md

 ## How it works

-Every once in a while shoginet running on your computer asks [liantichess](https://liantichess.herokuapp.com/) for some work.
+Every once in a while fairyfishnet is running on your computer asks [liantichess](https://liantichess.herokuapp.com/) for some work.
 If someone requested analysis of their game on [liantichess](https://liantichess.herokuapp.com/), you may receive this work.
 The work is a simple json containing mainly the initial position and sequence of moves.
 You then run engine analysis on these data and send the results back to [liantichess](https://liantichess.herokuapp.com/).